Many families are feeling pressure as prices continue to rise and popular products disappear unexpectedly from the shelves.

 Building a relationship with your grocery wholesalers is critical.
 Knowing what kind of items they carry, their shipment lead times, and how their prices compare to competitors are essential to meeting demand and achieving higher profit margins.

-If you’re reading this article, you don’t need a definition of this step in the supply chain.
+If you’re reading this article, you don’t need us to explain this step in the supply chain.

 - Avoiding food spoilage: Supermarkets must track inventory and sell perishable goods while they’re still fresh to prevent food waste and incurring losses.